tomoyukikino/tk-stack/README.md

 # Start all applications
 docker compose up --build

-# Push drizzle schema to your database - while you can use `pnpm db:push` on
+# Push the drizzle schema to your database.
+While you can use `pnpm db:push` on
 # the host machine if you have installed all the required dependencies, it is
-# also possible to do everything within docker.
+# also possible to do everything within docker alone.
 # Open a second terminal and run the command:
 docker compose run --build --rm drizzle